Abhinavexists/Regression/Readme.md

 # Regression

-A comprehensive implementation of various regression techniques using Python, including Simple Linear Regression, Multiple Linear Regression, and Polynomial Regression for different datasets.
+A comprehensive implementation of various regression techniques using Python, including Simple Linear Regression, Multiple Linear Regression, Polynomial Regression, and advanced techniques like Ridge and Lasso Regression.

 ## Overview